-2-3 The Equivalence between the Walras Existence Theorem and the Brouwer Fixed Point Theorem
+2-3.
+The Equivalence between the Walras Existence Theorem and the Brouwer Fixed Point Theorem

-Mathematics is often called "the queen of sciences"; it has produced so many beautiful theorems since Archimedes (284?-212B.C.), an ancient Greek mathematician.
-It seems that the Brouwer fixed theorem is one of the most beautiful theorems in modern times.
-Although the theorem per se is a pure brain product, it has many applications to other fields such as economics and game theory.5)
+The Brouwer fixed theorem is one of the most beautiful theorems in modern times.
+Although the theorem per se is a pure brain product, it has many applications to other fields such as economics and game theory.
+5)

 In the 1950s and the 1960s, there reemerged a bulk of mathematical economists who found much interest in giving a rigorous proof for the existence of multi-market equilibrium a la Leon Walras (1874), a lonely French pioneer.
 Among those economists were Arrow (1951), Arrow & Debreu (1954), Debreu (1959), McKenzie (1954, 1955,1959), Gale (1955), and Nikaido (1956).
-Unquestionably, the Brouwer fixed point theorem and its generalizations such as the Kakutani fixed point theorem have been the most powerful mathematical tools employed by those economists.
-6)
+Unquestionably, the Brouwer fixed point theorem and its generalizations such as the Kakutani fixed point theorem have been the most powerful mathematical tools employed by those economists.6